Roche/gitlab-configuration-as-code/README.md

 ```bash
 make build
 ```
-Both source and Wheel distrubutions will be placed in `dist` directory.
+Both source and Wheel distributions will be placed in `dist` directory.
 Documentation page will be placed in `build/docs` directory.

 Remember to run tests before building your distribution!